liusu-orange/LLM4Assertion/README.md

-# Verilog Assertion Training and Inference
+# Verilog Assertion Training & Inference

 This project is designed for training and inference using Verilog code assertion pairs.
 It includes scripts for fine-tuning models and a local server for deployment.

+---

-## Installation
+## 📦 Installation

 Install the required packages using the following commands: